tj-actions/sync-release-version/README.md

 *   Modifies files with an up to date version of your project based on each release tag.

-## Known Issues
+## Known Limitation

+> [!IMPORTANT]
-> To ignore certain lines from getting updated ensure the version used doesn't match either the current or previous version.
+> *  To ignore certain lines from getting updated ensure the version used doesn't match either the current or previous version.

 ## Credits